Share and publish data

 In general, data repositories provide a persistent identifier (PID) in connection with the deposition of data and metadata.
 In some repositories, it is possible to publish with an embargo, i.e., deposit data and make them discoverable but not make the data openly available for a limited period of time.

-Publishing a data article
+Publishing a data paper

-Data papers focus on scientific data, allowing you to describe tools, methods, and processes used to acquire the data.
-The actual data (or metadata), however, is often deposited at a data repository (see above), linked from the data paper.
+Data papers, or data articles, focus on scientific data, allowing you to describe tools, methods, and processes used to acquire the data.
+The actual data (or metadata), however, is often deposited at a data repository (see above) and linked from the data paper.

-Data journals seek to promote recognition for data creation, increase the reuse of data, improve the transparency of scientific methods and results, support good data management practices, and provide an accessible and permanent route to data.
 Data papers are peer-reviewed and citable.

+There are dedicated data journals that publish both data papers and data.
+They seek to promote recognition for data creation, increase the reuse of data, improve the transparency of scientific methods and results, support good data management practices, and provide an accessible and permanent route to data.

 Publishing an article as supplementary material

-As of recently, the general way of sharing data was as supplementary material to a peer-reviewed article published in a scientific journal.
+Until recently, the general way of sharing data was as supplementary material to a peer-reviewed article published in a scientific journal.
 Sharing data as supplementary material could mean that journals and publishers keep the data behind a subscription wall and claim copyright over the data.
 Moreover, data may not be in a user-friendly format or functional for computer processing.

 Linking data to a published article

-A growing number of journals and publishers require that data underlying a publication is openly accessible and linked from the article.
+A growing number of journals and publishers require that data underlying a publication are openly accessible and linked from the article.
 Authors are asked to state where the data can be found and under what conditions it can be used (and, if not, why).
 Such statements in publications are known as data availability statements.

 To link data to a publication you need a persistent identifier, such as a Digital Object Identifier (DOI).
 To get such an identifier (which can be included in your publication’s data availability statement), you will need to deposit the data or metadata at a data repository.
 Read more about data repositories below.